SQream/sqream_docs/tutorials/getting_started/recommended_configuration.rst

 Recommended post-installation configuration
 *********************************************

-Once you've :ref:`installed SQream DB <installing_sqream_db>`, you can tune your system for better performance and stability.
+Once you've :ref:`installed SQream DB<installing_sqream_db_docker>`, you can and should tune your system for better performance and stability.

 This page provides recommendations for production deployments of SQream DB.